 - Cough into your arm

 - Blow your nose with tissues and wash your hands afterward

 - Don’t go touching your or your classmates’ eyes, mouths, or noses

 That last one can be challenging sometimes for excitable little ones playing around.

 When it comes to this back to school period, your kids can put their best foot forward with a little immune system support in the form of fruit powders and crystals.

 That’s not a typo!
 These aren’t your typical fruits.
-Specifically, Flora Elderberry Crystals for Kids and Acerola Powder combine perfectly in water, juice, or smoothies to provide immune-supportive antioxidants like vitamin C and anthocyanins.* If a liquid version works better for the family, Flora also has Elderberry+ Liquid Formula Kids available with elderberry, echinacea, and licorice to support immune health and soothe sore throats.*
+Specifically, Flora Elderberry Crystals and Acerola Powder combine perfectly in water, juice, or smoothies to provide immune-supportive antioxidants like vitamin C and anthocyanins.* If a liquid version works better for the family, Flora also has Elderberry+ Liquid Formula Kids available with elderberry, echinacea, and licorice to support immune health and soothe sore throats.*